Machine Learning Fleet Efficiency: Analyzing and Optimizing Large-Scale Google TPU Systems with ML Productivity Goodput: ML Productivity Goodput

 \mpg (MPG) is designed to address the myriad challenges discussed in Section~\ref{sec:fleet}, as well as to overcome the limitations of existing approaches.
 Just as the Iron Law of Processor Performance~\cite{emer1984ironlaw} breaks down CPU performance into $\frac{instructions}{program} \times$$\frac{time}{cycle}$, the MPG metric decomposes ML fleet efficiency into scheduling, runtime, and program components (see \autoref{fig:mpg}).

-This multi-layered structure, as illustrated in \autoref{fig:mpg_breakdown}, offers several advantages over the traditional metrics.
-First, it allows for precise identification of performance bottlenecks or improvements at specific layers of the stack, facilitates a more granular analysis of efficiency trends over time, and mitigates the risk of misleading interpretations that can arise from aggregated data, such as Simpson's paradox.\footnote{A statistical phenomenon where a trend that is evident within individual groups disappears or reverses when the population groups are combined.} Second, by decoupling these submetrics, we enable more targeted optimization efforts and gain deeper insights into the complex interactions within the ML fleet.
+This multi-layered structure, as shown in \autoref{fig:mpg_breakdown}, offers several advantages over traditional metrics.
+First, it allows precise identification of performance bottlenecks or improvements at specific layers of the stack, facilitates a more granular analysis of efficiency trends over time, and mitigates the risk of misleading interpretations that can arise from aggregated data.
+Second, by decoupling these submetrics, we enable more targeted optimization efforts and gain deeper insights into the complex interactions within the ML fleet.
 Finally, this approach not only enhances our ability to measure current performance but also provides a framework for guiding improvements, discussed in \autoref{sec:improvements}.

 \textbf{Scheduling Goodput:} \emph{How often does an application have all necessary resources to make progress?}